linkerd/linkerd2/charts/linkerd2/README.md

 generate these automatically).
 You can provide your own, or follow [these instructions](https://linkerd.io/2/tasks/generate-certificates/) to generate new ones.

+Note that the provided certificates must be ECDSA certficates.

 ## Installing the chart

 You must provide the certificates and keys described in the preceding section,